springload/frontend-starter-kit/docs/job-descriptions.md

 Supporting design, engineering skills.

-- Experience with client-side frameworks (such as React, Angular, or Backbone).
+- Experience with client-side frameworks (such as React, Vue).
 - Experience with content management systems or e-commerce platforms.
 - Familiarity with version control via Git, continuous integration, issue trackers, wikis, and pull request workflows.
-- Familiarity with front-end build tools and task runners (npm, Grunt, Gulp, Webpack, Browserify).
+- Familiarity with front-end build tools and task runners (npm, Webpack).
 - Familiarity with software testing – unit tests, integration tests.
 - Working knowledge of the Unix command line and a shell of your choice.
 - Working knowledge of graphic software (Illustrator, Sketch, Photoshop), comfortable working with vectors and SVG.